OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 saxReader.setFeature("http://xml.org/sax/features/external-parameter-entities", false);
 ```

-Based on testing, if you are missing one of these, you can still be vulnerable to an XXE attack.
+If your code does not have all of these lines, you could be vulnerable to an XXE attack.

 ### SAXBuilder

-To protect a Java `org.jdom2.input.SAXBuilder` from XXE, disallow DTDs (doctypes) entirely:
+To protect a Java `org.jdom2.input.SAXBuilder` from an XXE attack, disallow DTDs (doctypes) entirely:

 ``` java
 SAXBuilder builder = new SAXBuilder();